iotaledger/documentation-platform/CONTRIBUTING.md

-# Contributing to IOTA Documentation
+# Contribute to IOTA Documentation

 We encourage everyone with knowledge of IOTA to contribute to our documentation.
 To discuss the documentation, join our #Documentation channel on [Discord](https://discordapp.com/invite/fNGZXvh).